PX4/PX4-user_guide/en/flight_modes/offboard.md

 When using MAVLink the setpoint messages convey both the signal to indicate that the external source is "alive", and the setpoint value itself.
 In order to hold position in this case the vehicle must receive a stream of setpoints for the current position.

-When using ROS2 the proof that the external source is alive is provided by a stream of [OffboardControlMode](../msg_docs/OffboardControlMode.md) messages, while the actual setpoint is provided by publishing to one of the setpoint uORB topics, such as [TrajectorySetpoint](../en/msg_docs/TrajectorySetpoint.md).
+When using ROS 2 the proof that the external source is alive is provided by a stream of [OffboardControlMode](../msg_docs/OffboardControlMode.md) messages, while the actual setpoint is provided by publishing to one of the setpoint uORB topics, such as [TrajectorySetpoint](../en/msg_docs/TrajectorySetpoint.md).
 In order to hold position in this case the vehicle must receive a stream of `OffboardControlMode` but would only need the `TrajectorySetpoint` once.

 Note that offboard mode only supports a very limited set of MAVLink commands and messages.